Gina Merys, Ph.D

-Gina leads the instructional development team in the Center.
-She creates, implements, oversees, and assesses programs and services for all faculty, teaching staff, and graduate students at the University.
-These programs and services include: the Certificate in University Teaching Skills (CUTS) programs, individual consultations, and class observations, as well as workshops and facilitated conversations on a wide variety of pedagogical topics.
+As Associate Director, Gina creates, implements, oversees, and assesses Reinert Center programs and services for all faculty, teaching staff, and graduate students at the University.
+These programs and services include: the Certificate in University Teaching Skills (CUTS) program, individual consultations, and class observations, as well as workshops and facilitated conversations on a wide variety of pedagogical topics.

 Areas of Interest and Expertise